 Businesses who invest in professional development reduce turnover

 Top performers who know you value them and want to invest in their future are less likely to leave your business.
 70% of employees indicated that professional development opportunities influenced their decision to stay at their job in a 2016 Gallup Survey.
-Furthermore, 87% of Millennials cited access to professional development or career growth opportunities as being very important to their decision of whether to remain at a company.
+Furthermore, 87% of Millennials cited access to personal and professional development or career growth opportunities as being very important to their decision of whether to remain at a company.

 Becoming an employer of choice with high staff retention rates is simply good for business.
 It keeps morale high, improves your organisation’s reputation and reduces the eye-watering cost of turnover.
 At an average of £12,000 to replace an employee, the benefits of investing in professional development speak for themselves.

 Companies that invest in training and development can experience 24% higher profit margins

 More dedicated, satisfied employees = high productivity and lower turnover.
 Providing your employees with development opportunities should be viewed as an investment rather than a “nice to have”.

 Employees who are always learning new things and developing in their role are 10 times more likely to be inspired than those who are not.
 We all know that uninspired employees are less likely to be committed to doing a good job and ensuring that your organisation succeeds.

 “One quality of leaders and high achievers in every area seems to be a commitment to ongoing personal and professional development” – Brian Tracey

 How are personal development and professional development linked?

 Personal development is very much tied to your professional growth, and they can certainly be viewed as two sides of the same coin.
 If personal needs are not met, this can have a negative impact on your mental health and wellbeing, and in turn will stunt your professional growth.